Launch | 26 November 2020 | CERN

 Sparks! will begin with a cycle of three pilot events from 2021 to 2023, each focusing on a single theme to test the concept.
 The theme for this first edition is Future Intelligence.

-Join us on 26 November from 16:00 CET for the virtual launch of Sparks!.
-Professors Anima Anandkumar, Jürgen Schmidhuber, Francesca Rossi and Stuart Russel, will talk about the current status of the field of AI research today, setting the scene for the discussion about the future of the field during the event in 2021.
-Host Bruno Giussani, Global Curator of TED, will interview CERN AI experts, Jennifer Ngadiuba, Sofia Vallecorsa and Micheal Kagan, on how CERN and other big science can benefit of AI and the topics we aim to address in 2021.
+The Sparks! launch took place on 26 November 2020.
+Professors Anima Anandkumar, Jürgen Schmidhuber, Francesca Rossi and Stuart Russel, talked about the current status of the field of AI research today, setting the scene for the discussion about the future of the field during the event in 2021.
+Host Bruno Giussani, Global Curator of TED, interviewed CERN AI experts, Jennifer Ngadiuba, Sofia Vallecorsa and Micheal Kagan, on how CERN and other big science can benefit of AI and the topics we aim to address in 2021.